Downloadable Mask and Sculpture Patterns for

 There is one exception – the standing baby elephant pattern goes on the inside of your sculpture, and you add all of the rounded forms with crumpled paper or foil.
 That baby is big, and it takes patience to make it, but if you visit the elephant’s page and scroll down, you can see some of the sculptures people have made with the pattern.

 All of the other patterns work the way I showed you above – when you tape the pattern pieces together, all the shapes are created for you.
 You can add additional details, like foam eyes with crumpled foil rims, and any special details you like.

 Do you have to use paper mache to create sculptures and masks with these patterns?

-Some people have covered the wolf and lion masks with fake fur.
+However, a lot of people have covered the wolf and lion masks with fake fur.
+Some people have turned the baby elephant wall sculpture into an oversized theater mask made with foam.
 And one of our younger artists was in a real hurry to complete a school project, so he used spray paint directly over the cardboard on his wolf mask.
-It came quite nice.
-So use whatever material your own creative genius comes up with, and then come back and show it off so we can see how it comes out. 🙂
+(It came quite nice).

 Do you have a question or need help with your pattern?